pmkm/demo-repo2/README.md

 # Demo 2

-Some text, test connection with github
+Some text, test if the dns works.